Jewels of Indochina

 Day 8-Flight to Hanoi

-This morning is left free for further exploration of Luang Prabang.
+This morning is free to explore more of Luang Prabang.
 In the afternoon, we fly to Hanoi in Vietnam.
 This evening you can take a walk through the bustling streets and markets of the Old Quarter.
 The shops themselves have very narrow frontages, but are actually quite deep; they are known locally as 'tube' shops, while on the pavement food vendors sell noodles, snacks and stir-fries from shoulder panniers.

 9